cowboycodr/choam/README.md

 While Python is a simple langauge all-around, managing dependencies and publication aren't.
 However, Choam automates this, with easy configuration, and simple commands.

-Choam, automating the nooks and crannies of Python.
+> Choam, automating the nooks and crannies of Python.

+## Warning
+Choam is currently in beta.
+If you are not comfortable with this, then use a different dependency manager in the meantime like `poetry`

 ## Installation
 `$ pip install choam`